-Add to the list the odd marine life such as sea robins, flying gurnards, batfish, frogfish, stargazers, and over 100 different species of nudibranchs, to name a few.
+Additionally, the park hosts odd marine life such as sea robins, flying gurnards, batfish, and frogfish.
+Divers often spot stargazers and over 100 different species of nudibranchs.

 The dive site is separated into two distinctive parts: the smaller bridge on the southeastern side, and the larger bridge on the southwestern side of Phil Foster Park.
 Both areas are separated by a long stretch of beach containing the snorkeling trail and the public’s guarded swimming area.